lights0123/n-89/README.md

 Now, send that to the calculator, along with the [latest version of n-89].
 Finally, select that image when starting n-89.

+Alternatively, you may create a `.img` file with [TiEmu] and load it with n-89, if you have a ROM dump from a physical TI-89.

 [TI-Planet]: https://tiplanet.org/forum/archives_voir.php?id=1863
 [TI directly]: https://education.ti.com/en/software/details/en/6633925F6176419197BF6CA051F5F7B4/89ti89tioperatingsystem